 Parking will be allowed in Silo Hill from the area of 2 University Drive to 19 Robindale Drive.
-Parking will also be allowed on one side of Silo Hill Road.
+Parking will also be allowed on one side of Silo Hill Road and on the northeast side of DePaul Street from 201 DePaul Street to 305 DePaul Street.
 If you have any questions, please contact the town office at 301-600-6300.

 (Snow emergency routes determined in the September 21, 2015 and October 19, 2019 town meetings).